Crown Dependencies: Constitutional status

-According to the 1973 Kilbrandon Report, the Crown Dependencies are 'like miniature states'.
+According to the 1973 Kilbrandon Report, the Crown Dependencies are "like miniature states".
 According to a 2010 Commons Justice Committee, they are independent from the UK and from each other and their relationship is with the Crown.
 The UK's responsibilities derive from that fact.

 All "insular" legislation has to receive the approval of the "King in Council", in effect, the Privy Council in London.
-Certain types of domestic legislation in the Isle of Man, however, may be signed into law by the Lieutenant Governor, using delegated powers, without having to pass through the Privy Council.
+Certain types of domestic legislation in the Isle of Man and the Bailiwick of Guernsey, however, may be signed into law by the Lieutenant Governor, using delegated powers, without having to pass through the Privy Council.
 In Jersey, provisional legislation of an administrative nature may be adopted by means of triennial regulations (renewable after three years), without requiring the assent of the Privy Council.
 Much legislation, in practice, is effected by means of secondary legislation under the authority of prior laws or Orders in Council.